-But what is a kaffir or makrut lime leaf and how can I use my tree's supply?
+But what is a kaffir lime leaf and how can I use my tree's supply?
 One of our favorite ways is in Thai Panang curry with cauliflower.
 This dish is sure to excite you, and before you know it, you'll be pruning a kaffir lime tree to share the delicious bounty with your neighbors and friends.

 - 1.5 cups Japanese sushi rice